 While the Battle of Saratoga held great significance, it also had some unforeseen negative consequences.

 Benedict Arnold was widely lauded as a hero at Saratoga, though Gates purposefully underreported his contributions in order to make himself look better.
-Arnold was wounded leading his men in the second battle at Saratoga and during his recovery the seeds were planted that would lead to his eventual betrayal of the United States.
+Arnold sustained considerable wounds leading his men in the second battle at Saratoga and during his recovery British agents successfully planted the seeds that eventually led to his betrayal of the United States.